fbpx

 Journalists and the public can sniff out anything less than a genuine response to a crisis and will condemn it across traditional and social media.
 This is the most crucial time to ensure your brand’s actions align with its stated values.
 Drive this point home to your leadership team.
 They need to make high-level decisions that set forth a more authentic path for your organization and allow you to connect more effectively with your audience.

 How can media monitoring help?
-Social media coverage is a great barometer for the perceived authenticity of your brand.
-Carefully review social posts and flag those that reference incongruity or hypocrisy in your organization to see if the claims have merit.
+Social media coverage is an excellent barometer for your brand’s perceived authenticity.
+Carefully review social posts and flag those referencing incongruity or hypocrisy in your organization to see if the claims have merit.

 Learn from past mistakes

 At the very least, every crisis is a learning opportunity.
-When a brand makes a concerted effort to learn from their past mistakes and do better in the future, it’s oftentimes noted and respected by critics.
+When a brand makes a concerted effort to learn from its past mistakes and do better in the future, critics often note and respect it.

 How can media monitoring help?
 Benchmark media coverage before and after any responses or statements you put out.
 Provide coverage briefings to show leadership how your brand is currently perceived and what must happen to avoid negative coverage in the future.